 We know that that with the right support, learning can be embedded at home, as well as from wider community experiences, so we ensure that parents and carers have opportunities to be fully involved in their child’s learning.
 Parents and other stakeholders are kept fully informed about the curriculum using newsletters, knowledge organisers, the website, parent workshops.

 Monitoring and evaluation is an integral part of our process to ensure children learn and remember more over time.
 Staff are supported with high quality training and they show commitment to the ongoing development of their own knowledge and skills.
 This builds a culture of lifelong learning.

 We are starting our journey to embed the new curriculum.
 We are reviewing our sequential long term and mid-term plans to ensure content is progressive.
 In addition, there are detailed lesson plans which specify what we must know and the vocabulary we are using.
 These plans are delivered through structured and pacey lessons which adhere to our Teaching and Learning Policy, EYFS Policy and Live Marking Policy to increase progress and teacher access for all.
-Here are some examples of the Year One Geography content we have designed and are delivering from Autumn 2019.
 Knowledge organisers detail essential facts and vocabulary definitions for every half term.
 These will be shared with families to share and embed the learning.
 Knowing things becomes exciting!
 Debating the knowledge leads to additional skills for later success in life.

 Every Child A Reader